 If you are online every day, you won’t be able to stay away from your emails, whether that’s writing, checking or replying.
 Email really is still that important in running a business…there is no getting away from it.
-It, therefore, follows that email is still a great channel to reach out to your potential and existing clients.
+It, therefore, follows that email marketing is still a great method to reach out to your potential and existing clients.

 There are over 4.35 billion email accounts.
 This figure is predicted to reach 5.59 billion by 2019 which is a growth of more than 26% – Radicati Group (2015)